 Just Like Ping Pong Balls in a Lottery Cage

 This percentage can then be multiplied times the temperature differential between 72°F – 56°F in order to determine what temperature the Earth is, or soon will be.
-These two numbers are important because 72° is as hot as the Earth can get if all the carbon there is available to go into the atmosphere, is in the atmosphere, and 56° is the temperature of the Earth prior to the Industrial Revolution, when the Carbon Ratio was perfect and agriculture first evolved.
-Since our civilization is adding carbon to the atmosphere every day, not subtracting it, and carbon is the only thing that warms the atmosphere, the Earth’s temperature can only increase from 56°F. In 2018 the earth’s temperature was already about 58°F.
+These two numbers are important because 72° is as hot as the Earth can get if all the carbon there is available to go into the atmosphere, is in the atmosphere, and 56° is important because it is the temperature of the Earth prior to the Industrial Revolution, when the Carbon Ratio was perfect and agriculture first evolved.
+Since our civilization is adding carbon to the atmosphere every day, the Earth’s temperature can only increase from 56°F. In 2018 the earth’s temperature was already about 58°F.

 It is not possible for humans to continue to burn fossil fuels, and thus disrupt the Carbon Ratio, and expect our civilization, and even our species, to continue.